 Additional information regarding income taxes, including a reconciliation of the differences between the recorded income tax provision and the amount of income tax computed by applying the statutory federal income tax rate to income before income taxes, can be found in Note 14, Income Taxes, to the consolidated financial statements.

 FINANCIAL CONDITION

-Total assets at December 31, 2016 and December 31, 2015 were \$2.73 billion and \$2.64 billion, respectively.
-Average total assets for 2016 were \$2.71 billion, compared to \$1.58 billion for 2015.
-The balances acquired from First Security were included in Atlantic Capital's average balances subsequent to the acquisition date.
+Total assets at December 31, 2017 and December 31, 2016 were \$2.89 billion and \$2.73 billion, respectively.
+Average total assets for 2017 were \$2.72 billion, compared to \$2.71 billion for 2016.

 Loans